-I came across one of the earliest reports on creating a business court, and thought it would make for interesting reading.
+I was recently re-reading one of the earliest reports on creating a business court, and thought it would make for interesting reading.
 This report was issued in July of 2000, as part of the Colorado Governor’s Task Force on Civil Justice Reform.
 The Task force recommended a pilot business court in Denver.

 While no business court was created in Colorado, the report remains of interest.
 A copy of the report can be found here.